PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/batch-transactions/README.md

-# MetaKeep Lambda - Simple Voting Application
+# MetaKeep Lambda - Batch Transactions

-This repository contains a simple Voting Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+This repository contains a simple voting Application that you can use as the starting point for using batch transactions on MetaKeep's Lambda Infrastructure.

 This project is intended to be used with the
-[MetaKeep Lambda Creation and Invocation Tutorial Series](https://docs.metakeep.xyz/docs/create-your-first-lambda), but you should be able to follow it by yourself by reading the README and exploring its `smart-contracts`, `backend`, `scripts` and `frontend` directories.
+[MetaKeep Lambda Business Wallet Batch Transactions](https://docs.metakeep.xyz/docs/lambda-business-wallet-batch-transactions), but you should be able to follow it by yourself by reading the README and exploring its `smart-contracts`, `backend`, `scripts`, and `frontend` directories.

 ## Directory Structure

 The project is organized as follows:

-- [smart-contracts](./smart-contracts): Contains the Smart Contract for the Voting.
+- [smart-contracts](./smart-contracts): Contains the smart contract for voting.
 - [scripts](./scripts): Contains the scripts to deploy a new Lambda smart contract and invoke Lambda functions.
 - [backend](./backend): Contains the backend code for the server to generate a consent token to vote for a proposal and create a new proposal.
-- [frontend](./frontend): Contains the frontend code and server for the proposal registration and voting.
+- [frontend](./frontend): Contains the frontend code and server for proposal registration and voting.

 ## Quick start